Skip to footer

 Best Beginner Rope: Classic Heat Head Team Rope

 Alea Cunningham, Sponsored Rider - "The Heat is one of my all-time favorite ropes; I learned how to rope with a Heat, and they're always consistent in feel.
-I think this rope works well for a beginner because of its softness that gets better with use.
+I think this rope works well for a beginner because of its softness which gets better with use.
 They hold up well and are suitable for any roper, whether it's somebody learning how to head, heel, or just rope in the branding pen.
 I will continue to use this rope because it always feels great!"

 Rope Specs: